Sheryl101/CybersecurityKB/README.md

 - Filebeat
 - Metricbeat

-These Beats allow us to collect the following information from each machine:
+These Beats allow you to collect the following information from each machine:
 - Filebeat will be used to collect log files from very specific files such as Apache, Azure tools and web servers.
 - Metericbeat will be used to monitor VM stats, per CPU core stats, per filesystem stats, memory stats and network stats.

 ### How to Use the Ansible Build
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: